Cloudxtreme/DDPS-fastnetmon/src2/README.md

 # Export / Import fastnetmon host configurations

+This is a set of ad-hoc tools.
+Part of the functionality will be obsoleted once the Web-UI supersedes it.

 ## Installation

 This directory contains helper scripts.
 The scripts must be installed on `ww1`